 Very few art competitions have any national coverage.
 They tend to be niche events and the audience is mostly made up of other artists.

 As far as sales are concerned, you will have a tough time converting that exposure into cash.
 Artists don’t buy art – as a rule.

 I did this research, check it out: What Kind of Art Sells Best?
 All The Secrets Revealed:

 I chose to enter the BBC Wildlife Magazine art competition because their BBC Wildlife Photographer of the Year competition is so big, it’s international, and gets good coverage.
 My mistake.
 I assumed that the Wildlife Art Contest would go the same way and, at the very least, I would make some new contacts.

 As it turned out, I made two 100 mile round trips to submit and collect my artwork and met precisely no one.
 I was dismissed with a meaningless sticker as if I should be thankful.

 The winners and runners-up were published to the magazine, but relegated to an uninspiring feature.
 It came across as cheap copy for the magazine.
 A little wonder the contest withered on the vine within a few years.

 And that’s the problem with these top-down ‘prestigious’ events.
 They have at their heart a total lack of respect for the artists they profess to promote.

-The dry truth is, they are organizing the event to promote themselves.
+The dry truth is, that they are organizing the event to promote themselves.
 It’s not for you, it’s for them, and that makes anyone who isn’t the winner, inconsequential.